GeneralProducts/day-of-code/_posts/2018-10-10-how-the-internet-works.md

 {% endhighlight %}

 If you want to print values onto the page in HTML, the syntax is a `{% raw %}{{{% endraw %}` at the start of the command, and a `{% raw %}}}{% endraw %}` at the end.
 Anything between those characters will be interpreted as a command.
 The code will run, and the result is printed to the screen.
-You’ll get a piece of data, such as the image, appearing on the page.
+You’ll get a piece of data, such as the book's title, appearing on the page.

 If you want to run some logic but not print values onto the page in HTML, the syntax is a `{% raw %}{%{% endraw %}` at the start of the command, and a `{% raw %}%}{% endraw %}` at the end.
 Anything between those characters will be interpreted as a command.
 The code will run, but the result will not be printed to the screen.

 In a while, you are going to query your own ONIX as a data source, but for now we have prepared a bit of sample data for you to use.
+Go to the next article to get started in using this data source on your website, rather than typing directly into HTML.

 ## What you’ve learned

 * How the internet works
-* We are using Jekyll, a static site generator
+* We are using Jekyll, a static site generator, which uses Liquid
-* Jekyll will process command tags in HTML
+* Jekyll can process command tags, to produce HTML